uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/funding-your-training.md

   <p>You could get a bursary of up to £26,000 or apply for a scholarship of up to £28,000.</p>

-  <p><a href="/guidance#bursaries-and-scholarships" target="_blank" rel="noopener noreferrer">Find out more about bursaries and scholarships<span class="govuk-visually-hidden">(Link opens in new
+  <p><a href="/finance-guidance#bursaries-and-scholarships" target="_blank" rel="noopener noreferrer">Find out more about bursaries and scholarships<span class="govuk-visually-hidden">(Link opens in new
 window)</span><i class="icon icon-external"></i></a>.</p>

-  <h2 id="get-student-finance">Get student finance</h2>
+  <h2 id="get-student-finance">Tuition fee and maintenance loans</h2>
   <p>Even if a bursary or scholarship is available for your course, you can get student finance to cover your fees and help with your living costs.
 You can apply for a tuition fee and/or a maintenance loan even if you already have a student loan.</p>

   <p>You can apply for a tuition fee loan of up to £9,250 to cover the full cost of your course fees and a maintenance loan of up to £12,010 to help with your living costs.</p>

  <p>You will only have to make repayments when you're earning.
 Your repayments will not increase if you already have a student loan and take a loan out for teacher training.</p>

-  <p><a href="/guidance#student-finance" target="_blank" rel="noopener noreferrer">Find out more about student finance<span class="govuk-visually-hidden">(Link opens in new
+  <p><a href="/finance-guidance#tuition-fee-maintenance-loans" target="_blank" rel="noopener noreferrer">Find out more about tuition fee and maintenance loans<span class="govuk-visually-hidden">(Link opens in new
 window)</span><i class="icon icon-external"></i></a>.</p>

   <p>Use the <a href="https://www.gov.uk/student-finance-calculator" target="_blank" rel="noopener noreferrer">student finance calculator on GOV.UK<span class="govuk-visually-hidden">(Link opens in new
 window)</span><i class="icon icon-external"></i></a> to find out how much you can get.</p>

-  <h2 id="get-financial-help-if-youre-a-parent-a-carer-or-you-have-a-disability">Get extra funding if you’re a parent, a carer or you have a disability</h2>
+  <h2 id="get-financial-help-if-youre-a-parent-a-carer-or-you-have-a-disability">Get extra financial support if you’re a parent, a carer or you have a disability</h2>

-  <p>You may be able to get extra funding if you have a disability, or if you have children or dependent adults.
+  <p>You may be able to get extra financial support if you have a disability, or if you have children or dependent adults.
 If you get this type of funding, you do not need to pay it back.</p>

   <p>You could apply for:</p>